 While adolescence is a critical time in kids’ lives, when they need privacy and a sense of individual space to develop their own identities, children at the start of their secondary education (elementary school) are getting to know life basics and starting to be independent.
-It is our strong opinion that GPS trackers, if communicated well, are very useful.
-For adolescents, it is completely different and we believe it should be used only in extreme cases (i.e. self abuse, etc.).
+It is our strong opinion that GPS trackers if communicated well to younger children, are very useful.
+For adolescents, it is completely different and we believe it should be used only in extreme cases (i.e. self-abuse, etc.).

 This truly is one of the most difficult parenting topics.

 Here are a few more articles you might find interesting: